markovmodel/molPX/doc/source/index.rst

 Welcome to Projection Explorer's Documentation!
 ===============================================
-Projection Explorer (projX) is a python module that provides **interactive visualization of projected coordinates of molecular dynamics (MD) trajectories** inside an ipython notebook.
+Projection Explorer (projX) is a python module that provides **interactive visualization of projected coordinates of molecular dynamics (MD) trajectories** inside a jupyter notebook.

 Projection Explorer uses the incredibly useful  `nglview IPython/Jupyter widget <https://github.com/arose/nglview>`_.
 Other libraries heavily used are  `mdtraj <http://mdtraj.org/>`_ and `PyEMMA <http://www.emma-project.org/latest/>`_, a library into which projX will utimately be merged into.